DECENTfoundation/DECENT-Network/README.md

        ]
     }

-Passwords are stored in `base64` as as salted `sha256` hashes.
+Passwords are stored in `base64` as salted `sha256` hashes.
 A simple Python script, `saltpass.py` is avaliable to obtain hash and salt values from a password.
 A single asterisk `"*"` may be specified as username or password hash to accept any value.

 With the above configuration, here is an example of how to call `add_node` from the `network_node` API: